by Vimala Ramu

 Strangely enough, in the beginning, we would hesitate a bit to buy certain things, mentally converting the dollars to rupees and wondering at the enormous amount we had to pay for such small stuff.
 But, this would never happen in the case of garments.
 We of course kept to what we thought as ‘middle class’ shops such as K mart, Sears, J.C Penney, Costco, Gap etc. The discovery of ‘Ross’ where the rejects, seconds and surplus, outdated stuff from the highly priced brands would be dumped , was almost like finding a gold mine and suited our economy minded Indian mindset very well.
 Apart from the mandatory gifts to all in the extended family, we would always be trying to buy dresses for our pretty little granddaughters.

-would never tire of taking us or dropping us at the malls and the leading shops.
+Our daughter-in-law Sarah would never tire of taking us or dropping us at the malls and the leading shops.
 After we came back from shopping, she would even take pleasure in going through our purchases.
 Once I saw a half page advertisement in a local newspaper flaunting ridiculously low prices.
 I chided Sarah (gently of course) for not telling us about such a shop earlier.
 She seemed quite reluctant to take us there.
 But, we prevailed on her and she came with us with such an uncustomary dour expression.
 The shop, more of a warehouse, with no glossy shop front and attractively stacked stuff and tucked in a back lane looked very bleak and strange to me.
 There were a few trousers of different colours and sizes hanging from a horizontal rod on a stand and a few coats kept singly in a shelf.
 And as compared to the shops we had been frequenting till then, there were hardly any customers.

 Still, attracted by the ridiculously priced items, my husband was about to try on a coat.
 Sarah, who was standing indifferently till then at a distance (probably not wanting to be seen in such a shop) hurried to him and whispered, “These are all already worn and used stuff”.
 We were shocked!
 Surely our famed Indian ‘Poverty’ did not sink so low as to purchase stuff from a second hand shop!
 I asked her, “Why didn’t you tell us earlier?”
 She said, “I thought you knew what was meant by a THRIFT SHOP”.
 Well, in India, when we say ‘Thrift’, we go by the dictionary meaning and certainly not second hand stuff.
 No wonder Sarah was so reluctant to take us there.
 Every thing about the shady shop fell into place and we beat a hasty retreat.